-OPCO 2099L Operating Systems and Laboratory 2 S

-In this course, they will examine Macintosh operating systems and their role in MAC devices.
+OPCO 2099L 2 Semester Credits Operating Systems and Laboratory In this course, they will examine Macintosh operating systems and their role in MAC devices.
 They will use commands to organize and archive documents on MAC devices.
 They will apply file movement and storage in multimedia formats.
+Prerequisite: None

-PHI305 Ethics 6.0 Quarter Credits

-Ethics is the branch of philosophy that considers what is right and wrong, good and bad in human activities- in short, it tries to determine how we 'ought' to live.
+PHI305 Ethics 6.0 Quarter Credits Ethics is the branch of philosophy that considers what is right and wrong, good and bad in human activities- in short, it tries to determine how we 'ought' to live.
 In this course, we are going to use philosophical reasoning to examine what is a good or bad life, which actions we should or should not take, and how answers to those questions affect how society is structured.

-PRG2040 LAN Analysis and Design 6.0 Quarter Credits

-In this course, students will analyze the fundamental models of data networking, such as the Open Systems Interconnection (OSI) reference model and its protocols that function at various model layers.
+PRG2040 LAN Analysis and Design 6.0 Quarter Credits In this course, students will analyze the fundamental models of data networking, such as the Open Systems Interconnection (OSI) reference model and its protocols that function at various model layers.
 They will examine the structure, design, and maintenance requirements of a corporate computer network (LAN).
 In addition, students will design a network by applying scenario-based solutions.

-PRG2100 Windows Professional 4.5 Quarter Credits

-In this course, students will analyze the functions and features involved in the configuration and maintenance of operating systems.
+PRG2100 Windows Professional 4.5 Ouarter Credits In this course, students will analyze the functions and features involved in the configuration and maintenance of operating systems.
 They will evaluate methods for the implementation, management, and troubleshooting of hardware devices, network protocols, and security measures.
 Additionally, students will demonstrate their skills in the monitoring and optimization of system performance, as well as in the configuration and troubleshooting of issues related to system reliability.

+PRG2110

-PRG2110 Windows Server 4.5 Quarter Credits
+Windows Server

-In this course, students will analyze the Windows Server 2019 in different scenarios, including datacenter and cloud environments that rely on virtualization and containers.
-Additionally, students will set up the initial server, storage, and the troubleshoot procedures for performance issues.
-They will evaluate common Windows Server technologies and network services, including Active Directory, Certificate Services, DNS, DHCP, WSUS, IIS, file sharing, printing, and remote access.
+In this course, students will analyze the use of Windows Server 2022 across diverse environments, such as data center, cloud, virtualized, container-based, and hybrid configurations.
+Additionally, students will manage server deployment and configuration, storage solutions, and performance troubleshooting with enhanced monitoring tools.
+They will examine modern Windows Server technologies and network services, with a focus on Active Directory, Certificate Services, DNS, DHCP, WSUS, IIS, file sharing, printing, remote access, and advanced security features for improved system resilience and protection.